Lovekus969/5-River-Barber/readme.md

-Fixing all the details in the service section which i not update form the last 6 mont lets work on it .
+Week aecurity of the code ...
+Hacker can visit our code before and see the html and js files and now i turned the ;logic of js from ofsconfuer tool Fixing all the details in the service section which i not update form the last 6 mont lets work on it .

 Another problem get found that the script of opening the owner page is now not working ( Under the trap) .--------------- Verified and approved itas get fixed now we are able to proceed through login page and by putting owner passcode it works i have alredy passed some test case in it .
 Its part of journey faliour is part of success.
 Also script of verification now come oviously they conncect each other.